Some Technical Details about the CDP Software

 - Role of the GUIs There are at present two graphic user interfaces (GUIs) for the CDP software: Sound Loom by Trevor Wishart (MAC and PC) and Soundshaper by Robert Fraser (PC only).
 It is important to understand that these are 'front ends' to the underlying command line sound processing program set.
 These means that the GUIs 'call' the CDP programs but do not in themselves possess sound design functionality.
 It also means that scripting based on command line use is possible, as mentioned above, by-passing the GUIs or creating new ones.

-- 4 Gigabyte soundfiles CDP now supports soundfile sizes up to the full 4 Gigabyte capacity of the WAVE amd AIFF formats.
+- 4 Gigabyte soundfiles CDP now supports soundfile sizes up to the full 4 Gigabyte capacity of the WAV amd AIFF formats.
+(NB: WAV is now used on the MAC.)

 - Installation Installation on the MAC is facilitated by an automatic installer for the documentation and another one for the programs.
 Sound Loom is installed simply by dragging it to any convenient directory, e.g., Applications.
-On the PC, installation is accomplished simply by double-clicking on a self-extracting zip file.
+On the PC, installation is accomplished by double-clicking on a self-extracting zip files for the sound-processing software, GUIs and documentation.
 The technical setup of multi-user workstations has been improved.
 Please contact Richard Dobson for details: richard(at)rwdobson.com.

 - Multi-channel Use CDP Release 7 supports creating and composing with multi-channel soundfiles, including Ambisonic format.
 To make use of these programs, you will need hardware multi-channel facilities in your studio: sound card, mixer and speaker set.